BalakumaranRKB/BalakumaranRKB/README.md

 # Hey 👋 What's up?

-My name is **Balakumaran Kannan** and I'm a **Data Scientist**, from **India**.
+My name is **Balakumaran Kannan** and I'm a **Data Scientist**, from **New Jersey**.

 ## About me

-🐛 **Creating insights since 2022** - Nearly 3 years of experience transforming complex datasets into actionable business solutions
+🐛 **Creating insights since 2022** - Nearly 2 years of experience transforming complex datasets into actionable business solutions
-📚 **I'm currently learning** - Advanced Generative AI techniques and LLM fine-tuning with models like Llama-2
+📚 **I'm currently learning** - Advanced Generative AI techniques, RAG (Retrieval-Augmented Generation), Agentic AI systems, MCP (Model Context Protocol), and LLM fine-tuning with models like Llama-2
 🎯 **Goals** - Contributing to innovative ML/AI projects that drive measurable business impact and growth
-🧠 **Fun fact** - Love exploring new AI/ML tech stacks that can be leveraged in a positive way to reduce manaul effort and drive growth!
+🧠 **Fun fact** - I optimized telecom data workflows that reduced manual effort by 30% using Python automation!

 ## I code with